 Experienced Fort Myers Slip and Fall Accident Attorneys

-At some point in our lives, every one of us will end up on our rears.
+At some point in our lives, every one of us will end up on the ground or the floor after a slip and fall.
 Maybe we tripped on our own stairs or were knocked down in a sporting event.
 What makes this situation even worse is when our fall isn’t our own fault.